ynput/ayon-documentation/website/docs/addon_aftereffects_artist.md

 ![Loader](assets/photoshop_loader.png) <!-- picture needs to be changed -->

-The supported families for loading into AfterEffects are:
+The supported product types for loading into AfterEffects are:

 - `image`
 - `plate`